damianhakert/damianhakert.github.io/source/posts/2016-09-14-gitlab-live-event-recap.html.md

 GitLab started in 2011 as an open source project simply because "we wanted an open source git solution so we built GitLab," according to Dmitriy Zaporozhets, co-founder and CTO.
 Today, we've grown from a team of 2 to 104 team members spanning 33 countries.
 As of May 2016, we have over 1,000 contributors!

+Over the last we have made some incredible [improvements][releases] to our product.
+We made amazing improvements in hosting, released [GitLab Pages] for static sites, and we have [GitLab Geo] that allows you to work with a remote team.
+[Continuous Integration] is getting even better with pipelines in the product and a [Docker Container Registry].
+The interface has seen a lot of changes and improvements including our [Issue Board] release.
+We're excited about all of the improvements we've made so far and can't wait to share more with you.
 </div>
 </div>